seanpm2001/Learn/README.md

 I might do a new system where I start the projects on day A, make as much progress as I can, then finish the projects on day B (until my laptop can be repaired)

+Edit: I have postponed this until needed.
+My workflow resumed normally.

+#### Integration with SNU Programming Tools

+**2022 October 6th scope expansion for SNU Programming Tools**

+The Learn project is being expanded to include all knowledge of languages, instead of just my knowledge.
+In addition to this, the 2 projects are being connected.
+The Learn project will serve as the documentation for the project, separate from the IDE chain.

+- `Core 1`: **SNU_2D_ProgrammingTools**
+- `Core 2`: **Learn**

+I hope for all of my projects to be interconnected in the future, so that all roads lead to Rome.

 ***

 ## File info